 Keep it Positive

 Potty training a dog with pee pads is all about positive praise and rewards for good behavior.
 Getting angry at bad behavior isn’t effective at changing behavior.
 It just makes you and your dog feel bad.
+It’s accepted in the dog training community that positive reinforcement works better than negative reinforcement and punishments.

 If you catch your dog going to the bathroom in the house, place him on the pee pad as soon as he’s finished.
 Don’t move him while he’s going to the bathroom.
 But once he’s done, walk or carries him to the pee pad.